See it if You enjoy light-hearted fun, nice music, and great sets.

-See it if You want to have a good time at the theatre.
-I was surprised how much I enjoyed it.
-Kritzer is hilarious & really steals the show.
+See it if you want to have a fun time at the theater.
+I laughed hysterically throughout.
+Brightman/Caruso are spectacular and Kritzer steals the show.

 "This show so overstuffs itself with gags, one-liners and visual diversions that you shut down from sensory overload...Brightman and 'Beetlejuice' can indeed sustain this anything-for-a-laugh intensity.
 And it is not a trait that benefits from prolonged exposure...Here, everybody, including every member of the support cast, has already gone so far over the top that there’s no room for comic contrast.
 The disheartening moral of 'Beetlejuice' is that when anything goes, nothing much registers."